grafana/plugin-tools/docusaurus/docs/migrating-from-toolkit.md

 ### Would you like to update the scripts in your package.json?
 All scripts using grafana-toolkit will be replaced.

-This command searches the `package.json` scripts field for references to `grafana-toolkit plugin:` and replaces them with the create-plugin / sign-plugin equivalent command.
+This step will update any npm scripts in the `package.json` file to match the latest configurations.
+Any scripts that were previously using `grafana-toolkit` will be replaced.

 ## Next steps